PerduGames/LayersOff/README.md

 Options?

 -Search only on scene or project.
-- Create or not a .txt file with the layers.
+-Create or not a .txt file with the layers.
-- Show or not the standard Unity layers.
+-Show or not the standard Unity layers.

 How to use?